-In partnership with the Humane Society of the Treasure Coast, struggling readers have the opportunity to read out loud to trained dogs without judgment.
+In partnership with the Humane Society of the Treasure Coast, struggling readers have the opportunity to read out loud, without judgment, to trained dogs.
 Participants also develop bonds with a caring adult.

 Mandatory tutoring and homework help program in which youth ages 6 -18 develop academic, behavioral, and social skills.
 Members receive one-on-one instruction and also participate in high-yield learning activities.

 Developed by a San Diego State University research team, SPARK is our flagship physical activity program.
-Every Club member ages 6-18 participate in SPARK for a minimum of 30 minutes a day, five days a week.
+Every Club member ages 6-18 participates in SPARK for a minimum of 30 minutes per day, five days a week.

 The First Tee of the Treasure Coast

-A youth development organization introducing the game of golf and its inherent values including honesty, integrity, sportsmanship, respect, confidence, responsibility, perseverance, courtesy, and judgment.
+A youth development organization introducing the game of golf and its inherent values including honesty, integrity, sportsmanship, respect, confidence, responsibility, perseverance, courtesy, and good judgment.

 Too Good for Drugs